bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 You'll then be able to access the app on `localhost:9090`.
 Pretty cool right?

->Note: If you decided to improve our application (btw thank you) you'll need to rebuild the image and create a new container (i.e. you'll have to rerun the above commands :sweat:).
+>Note: If you decided to improve our application, you'll need to rebuild the image and create a new container (i.e. you'll have to rerun the above commands :sweat:) every time you do any changes.

 ### Application